 Whenever a person claims the jackpot and an amount from the Lucky Number Pot, the prize is going to be even bigger.
 For this purpose, the 6 main numbers and the supplementary number will have to be matched.

 Players can win lower prizes in 7 distinctive ways.
 To do so, they will need to match at least one of the supplementary numbers.
 The second prize tier is paid out to those who match 5 main numbers and a supplementary number.
 In the latest Finnish drawing, the second prize tier was 12,220 euros.
 The lowest amount players could win in the country was 3.9 euros.

 The odds of winning the lowest VikingLotto prize are 1 in 19.
 Because there is a big number of prize tiers to choose among, the overall odds of claiming some VikingLotto amount are excellent.

 All of the VikingLotto prizes are paid out in the form of a lump sum.
 More information about taxation regulations and other specifics should be obtained from the national lottery entity in the country where the tickets were bought.

 Players have 365 days from the date of the drawing to make their claim.
 Keep in mind that players who claim the top two prizes will have to wait for a couple of weeks before the payout is made.
 This time is needed for verification and processing purposes.

-Whenever a prize of 1,000 euro or more is being claimed, the identity of the winner will have to be verified.
+Whenever a prize of 1,000 euros or more is claimed, the identity of the winner will have to be verified.
 For that reason, the winner will be asked to present a valid ID.

 Can You Buy VikingLotto Tickets Online?